|Maha Energy AB (publ)|

 Tel: +1 403 454 7560

-The information was submitted for publication through the agency of the contact persons set out above on August 23, 2019, at 8:00 a.m.
-(CET)
+This information is published in accordance with the EU Market Abuse Regulation.
+The information was submitted for publication through the agency of the contact persons set out above on 26 August 2019, at 1:00 am CET.

 Maha in Brief